Yastrid Is Your No.1 Cog Threads Manufacturer

 But there are many factors associated with thread lifts that will determine how you feel after the treatment.
 Cog threads come in both small and large sizes.
 If you have gone through the facelift threads treatment, you may sometimes – for a few months – feel the cones under the thinnest area of your skin.

 Likewise, the pressure of threads you feel also depends on the expertise how they are placed.
-If the cog threads are placed deep inside the skin, you won’t get the desired result, and it depends on the physician’s experience to place them at the right level, so you get the best results without any feeling of discomfort.
+If the cog threads are placed deep inside the skin, you won’t get the desired result, and it depends on the physician’s experience to put them at the right level, so you get the best results without any feeling of discomfort.

 Can Cog Thread Lift Break?